Stefan2114/Movies--Application/README.md

 # Movies Application

-## A movie management application written in C++ that lets the user to create it's own watch list using the available movies
+## A movies management application written in C++ that lets the user to create it's own watch list using the available movies

 This project was build as a homework for my last assignment in the second semester of my faculty.
 It's main objective was to simulate a local database of movies having both admin and user GUI